sebinjoseph005/frontend-based-projects/README.md

 # Facebook UI Clone

-This project is a simple clone of Facebook's login and signup page, created using HTML and CSS.
+This project is a simple clone of Facebook's login and signup page, created using HTML,CSS and javascript.
 The goal of this project was to improve my frontend development skills by replicating a real-world website layout.

 ## What I Learned 🏆